sostk/MIUI8_KYLEPRODS/README.md

 Make second patch if you want to fix Backup and restore in miui Credits

-Sostk22--for uploading this here
+@sostk--for uploading this here

-Princepaul--for everything without this guy this rom was not possible
+@princepaul--for everything without this guy this rom was not possible

 Anisbd-- tester and thanks for suggesting me this rom

-warrenlobo--for some contributions
+@warrenlobo--for some contributions

-#rohan--for help
+@rohan--for help

 Current Status : bootloop , logcat added.